-“All players need to be mentioned but it’s true that [Paul] Pogba was almost everywhere.”
+“All players need to be mentioned but it’s true that [Paul] Pogba was almost everywhere.
+He is a monster.”
 Didier Deschamps waxed eloquent about his midfielder as France became the first team in the last two decades to enter the World Cup final for the third time.

 The Manchester United midfielder was only five when Deschamps lifted Les Blues’ first World Cup trophy in 1998.
 In St Petersburg on Tuesday, Pogba reserved one of his most important performances for France, bulldozing his way past a slew of red shirts and being the fulcrum of his side, who continued from where they left against Uruguay.